-In November 1964, the Fort Garry School Division called for tenders to construct a new 12-classroom elementary school building on Patricia Avenue at Leach Street.
+In November 1964, the Fort Garry School Division called for tenders to construct a new 12-classroom elementary school building, designed by the architectural firm of Pratt Lindgren and Associates, on Patricia Avenue at Leach Street.
 The new St. Avila East School (known today as St. Avila School, at 633 Patricia Avenue) was opened on 13 May 1966 in a ceremony officiated by school board chairman Dr. John D. Truscott.
 The former school building nearby, at the southwest corner of Silverstone Avenue and Leach Street, was demolished in late 1968, after an experimental, open-area classroom for up to 160 students was opened in the other building.
 Built at a cost of some $223,000, the addition also featured a music room and science room.

 In October 1990, the School Division decided to convert the school to a French-immersion curriculum, forcing students in English programming to change schools.
 The plan was challenged by local parents, but the decision was ultimately upheld the following year, and the school became known as École Saint-Avila.